marcos9966/rhumdapp/README.md

 rhumdapp is based on [webview](https://github.com/zserge/webview) go package.
 The purpose of rhumdapp is to be the starting package to write desktop application using go, javascript and html.
-Currently the project is tested on linux mint distro, so the following instruction are referred to debian based distro.
+Currently the project is tested on linux mint distro, so the following instructions are referred to debian based distro.

 ### Getting started